Criollo people: Culture

 Actually, there were no relevant black artists during the colony; also, one must consider the fact that many of the pure blacks were slaves, but the Law of Coartación or "slave law" was created since the 16th century, reaching its maximum peak in the 18th century, which made the black slaves to buy their freedom, through periodic payments to their owner, which eventually led to freedom.
 Others were freed and purchased by family members or allied whites.
 It was a consuetudinary act in Spanish America; it allowed the appearance of a large population of free blacks in all of the territory.
 Freedom could also be obtained through baptism, with the white recognizing his illegitimate children; his word was sufficient for the newborn child to be declared free.
 Legal freedom was more common in the cities and towns than in the countryside.
-Also, from the late 1600s to the 19th century, the Spanish encouraged slaves from the British colonies and the United States to come to Spanish Florida as refuge; King Charles II of Spain and his court issued a royal decree freeing all slaves who fled to Spanish Florida and accepted Catholic conversion and baptism (since 1690), most went to the area around St. Augustine, but escaped slaves also reached Pensacola and Cuba.
-Also, a substantial number of blacks from Haiti (a French colony) arrived as refugees to Spanish Louisiana because of these greater freedoms.
+From the late 16th to early 19th centuries, the Spanish encouraged fugitive slaves from the Thirteen Colonies and United States to come to Spanish Florida as refuge; Charles II of Spain and his court issued a royal decree in 1690 freeing all slaves who fled to Florida and converted to Catholicism; most went to the area around St. Augustine, but escaped slaves also reached Pensacola and Cuba.
+Also, a substantial number of blacks from the French colony of Saint-Domingue arrived as refugees to Spanish Louisiana because of these greater freedoms.
 The Spanish Santa Teresa de Mose (Florida) became the first legally sanctioned free black town in the present-day United States.
 The popularity of the Law of coartación resulted in a large population of free black people in Spanish America.

-Also, Mexican historian Federico Navarrete comments: that "if they received the surname of the white father and incorporated them into their family, those children counted as American whites having the same rights, regardless of the race", Also, a fact is in every marriage, including the most mixed, they are characterized, portrayed and named the caste product that was according to their ancestry, and if this can not, according to their appearance and color.
+Also, Mexican historian Federico Navarrete comments: that "if they received the surname of the white father and incorporated them into their family, those children counted as American whites having the same rights, regardless of the race".
+Also, a fact is in every marriage, including the most mixed, they are characterized, portrayed and named the caste product that was according to their ancestry, and if this can not, according to their appearance and color.

-In several documents mention that indigenous people called Criollos with the same name as one of their gods.
+Several documents mention that indigenous people called Criollos with the same name as one of their gods.
 For example, Juan Pablo Viscardo relates (1797) that the Indigenous (from Peru) call to the Criollos 'Viracocha'; also, he says that Criollos are born in the middle of the Indigenous, are respected, and also loved by many, that they speak the language of the natives (in addition to Spanish) and used to Indigenous customs.

 After suppressing the Túpac Amaru II Uprising of 1780 in the viceroyalty of Peru, evidence began against the criollos ill will from the Spanish Crown, especially for the Oruro Rebellion prosecuted in Buenos Aires, and also for the lawsuit filed against Dr. Juan José Segovia, born in Tacna, and Colonel Ignacio Flores, born in Quito, who had served as President of the Real Audiencia of Charcas and had been Governor Mayor of La Plata (Chuquisaca or Charcas, current Sucre).